Skip to content

 val result = runFieldResolver(FooLabelResolver()) {

-objectValue = Foo.of(context) { label("bar") }
+objectValue = Foo.of(context) { name("bar") }

 arguments = Foo_Label_Arguments.of(context) { uppercase(true) }